Peace, Love, & Peonies

 Wildcat Ridge Farm • Clyde, NC

-Welcome to Wildcat Ridge Farm, North Carolina's largest planted peony farm.
-We are located just north of I-40, on the banks of the Pigeon River.
-These glorious flowers bloom just one month each year, in May.
-We open our doors to the public all month long, so peony lovers throughout the southeast may experience the explosion of color and find just the right plants to brighten their own garden.
+These glorious flowers bloom just one month each year.
+At that time, we open our doors to the public, so peony lovers throughout the southeast may experience the explosion of color and find just the right plants to brighten their own garden.

 Potted Peony Plants